 Geoffrey Khan

 Summary

-Geoffrey Allan Khan FBA (born 1 February 1958) is a British linguist who has held the post of Regius Professor of Hebrew at the University of Cambridge since 2012.[1]
-He has published grammars for the Aramaic dialects of Barwari, Qaraqosh, Erbil, Sulaymaniyah and Halabja in Iraq; of Urmia and Sanandaj in Iran; and leads the North-Eastern Neo-Aramaic Database Archived 8 February 2018 at the Wayback Machine.[2]
+Geoffrey Allan Khan FBA (born 1 February 1958) is a British linguist and philologist of Semitic languages.
+He has held the post of Regius Professor of Hebrew at the University of Cambridge since 2012.[1]
+Considered one of the world's leading experts on Aramaic, he has published grammars for numerous Aramaic dialects [n 1] and he leads the North-Eastern Neo-Aramaic Database Archived 8 February 2018 at the Wayback Machine.[2]
+His other research has included Biblical Hebrew and medieval Arabic documents.

+Geoffrey Khan